iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Nesterov Type Acceleration via Proximal Point Method Part I.md

 1. Modify $x_{t + 1}$.
 In which we choose $\eta_{t + 1}$ carefully to allow that.
 2. Modify $z_{t + 1}$.
 In which we choose a different stepsizes to for $z_{t + 1}$ on the method of gradient descent to allow that.

 ---
+### **What Specific Algorithm do we Get**

+If we substitute the choice of stepsize, we will obtain a form of nesterov accelerated method that I never seen before.

+---
 ### **The Nesterov Similar Triangle Form II, III**

+We repeat the same proof ideas, but proving several variants of Nesterov using one single formulations of PPM and the ideas of similar triangle.

+See [Nesterov Type Acceleration via Proximal Point Method Part II](Nesterov%20Type%20Acceleration%20via%20Proximal%20Point%20Method%20Part%20II.md) for more stories.

 ---
 ### **The Ultimate AGM Form**